 CLCs engage the community through a variety of strategies, including:

-- School Governance and Leadership (Local School Decision-Making Committee)
+- School governance and leadership (LSDMCs — Local School Decision-Making Committees)

-- Co-located service partners (i.e. health, recreation, adult education, etc.)
+- Co-located service partners (that is, health, recreation, adult education and the like)

 - Door-to-door campaigns to inform and solicit support

 - Community events, such as student performances, health fairs, etc.